davydovanton/novel/README.md

 ### Context object
 Context object provides two options:
-1. getting state of saga flow: it means that you can get the current state of saga execution, returned values for each step, and other useful information.
+1. Getting state of saga flow: it means that you can get the current state of saga execution, returned values for each step, and other useful information.
-2. continue working with the same saga flow in a different place (other instance of an application or other part of your system).
+2. Continue working with the same saga flow in a different place (other instance of an application or other part of your system).
 We can do it because each context object can persist in any DB.
 Novel allows persisting context in memory or redis.

 For more information check the source code of the context object (https://github.com/davydovanton/novel/blob/master/lib/novel/context.rb)